A block-acoustic preconditioner for the elastic Helmholtz equation: Numerical results

 The multigrid framework is similar to Subsection \ref{subsec:monolithic_comparison}, with two modifications: First, we use mixed intergrid as in \eqref{eq:tildeRu1}.
 Second, we take Jacobi $W(2,2)$ cycles with damping parameters of 0.8, 0.8 and 0.2 for the first, second and third level respectively.
 These modifications, as we observed by trial and error, improve convergence of the method for the 3D case.

 The results are included in Table \ref{tab:3Doverthrust}, demonstrating that the block-acoustic preconditioner enables the solution of the 3D elastic Helmholtz equation in the Overthrust medium with a small number of iterations.
+The method performs similarly for the different elastic extensions of the acoustic Overthrust model.
+The two versions has similar shear wave velocity ranges and the chosen frequency corresponds to about 10.3-10.5 grid points per wavelength for both.
 Moreover, the memory consumption is notably low: we manage to solve here a problem with about 46 million unknowns using a laptop with 32 GB memory only.
 For the sake of comparison, in \cite{treister2024hybrid} and in \cite{yovel2024lfa} the largest systems to be solved by a 256 GB workstation had about 70 million unknowns, although the LU factors of the coarse grid were \emph{not} computed and saved in any of these works.
 A domain decomposition coarse grid solver had been applied in \cite{treister2024hybrid}, and the coarse grid in \cite{yovel2024lfa} was solved iteratively with hybrid Kaczmarz relaxation as a preconditioner.

 In this work, we solve large 3D problems without any special adaptation to deal with the coarse grid.
 The decoupled block structures enables, besides the improved sparsity of the LU factors, an additional advantage thanks to the natural parallelization.
 Since each of the blocks can be solved separately, one can save the 4 pairs of LU factors to the disc, extracting them only when needed, thus reducing by a factor of 4 the total RAM memory consumption of the coarse grid solve.
 The grid sizes in Table \ref{tab:3Doverthrust} were achieved without utilizing disc memory.
+This significant memory save --- which is greater than a factor of four --- can be explained by the fill-in of the LU decomposition.
+The saddle-point matrix is not only four times larger than each of its blocks, but also suffers from a severe fill-in due to its sparsity pattern.